 Many IT teams believe that if they choose the best software product or create innovative systems for their company, then the relevant staff just need to follow the user guides to get to grips with it, and all will work out fine.

 This couldn’t be further from the truth – the sourcing of great software and systems is just the start of the process and ensuring user adoption, engagement and effective training is often the key ingredient that will dictate project success or failure.
+A user centric approach is more important than the search for the best software product.

 Here we look at 3 overarching user adoption strategies to consider, and potential pitfalls to avoid.